Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Psychological Cost of Erb's Palsy

-Not everyone will have an emotional or psychological consequence as a result of having Erb’s palsy, but many do, and it can be hidden below the surface.
+Not everyone will have an emotional or psychological consequence as a result of Erb’s palsy, but many do, and it can be hidden below the surface.

-As an individual with Erb’s palsy the impact will differ to a greater or lesser degree, but the psychological cost of the disability on the individual can include:
+As an individual with Erb’s palsy, the impact will differ to a greater or lesser degree, but the psychological cost of the disability on the individual can include:

 • Sadness